Why Focus Slips at Work

 Was the interruption avoidable, inconvenient, or invited?

-Once you’ve named it, focus stops feeling like luck — it becomes a choice.
+Once you’ve named it, focus stops feeling like luck.

 Do what matters.
 Every day.